 Things you can do?

 - STAY HYDRATED!
-Drink water through out the day!
-It takes about 20 minutes for your the water you drink to hydrate your body.
+Drink water throughout the day!
+It takes about 20 minutes for the water you drink to hydrate your body.
 Drink WELL before you sing.
 Right before may help you relax your throat with a swallow, but it will be a while before your vocal cords feel the hydration.

 - READ the medication you take and see if there are drying side effects.
 Most all medications for allergies are antihistamines that dry you out by limiting the amount of mucosa fluid that is excreted.
 A histamine is not a bad thing, in fact, it’s a chemical used by the body to help the immune system protect the body from infection.
 The histamine causes small blood vessels to expand and the surrounding skin to swell for protection.
-Allergic reactions, however, can cause an abundance of histamine and cause life threatening inflammation.
-Antihistamines block this reaction drying the mucousa in the process.
+Allergic reactions, however, can cause an abundance of histamine and sometimes life-threatening inflammation.
+Antihistamines block this reaction by drying the mucosa.

 - IRRIGATE your sinuses!
 I can not stress this enough!
 A NeilMed Sinus Rinse is a MUST for a professional and the easiest way to irrigate.
 Use distilled water for the cleanest cleanse.
 Tap water COULD have microbes that get into your brain.
 (I’m not joking!)